Vascular Surgery Fellowship Program

 Monthly, Simulation / Surgical Skills Laboratory

-Read about UC Medical Center’s new Hybrid Operating Room, a combination angiogram suite and operating room.
+Read about UC Medical Center’s Hybrid Operating Room, a combination angiogram suite and operating room.

 Visit the UC Heart, Lung & Vascular Institute website.